Free Resources Page Header

 How do I receive my exam results?

-Your pass/fail results will be posted to your FSBPT dashboard approximately five business days after your exam window ends.
+Your exam score status will be posted to your FSBPT dashboard approximately five business days after your exam window ends.
 The results will be sent to your jurisdiction at the same time; no further action is required to send your scores to the jurisdiction you selected when you registered for the exam.

 Your free score report, which includes your numerical scaled score, will be posted to your dashboard ten business days following your exam date.
 This report can be accessed for free for thirty days.
 We recommend saving this report for your records.
 After thirty days, you can access your score report by purchasing an Individual Score Report.